 Fast forward a few years, my 8th grade English teacher introduced me to fiction writing.
 I wrote my first “book” that year, but like most novels written by a 14-year-old, it wasn’t exactly publishable.
 So when I was 16, I scrapped the 300-page document and started on a whole new project.
 Ten years later, I have completed drafts for the first four books in a contemporary fantasy series originally meant for YA.

 Now, that series is getting an adult overhaul.
-The first book in the series is currently on the glorious[ly painful] journey of submission, rejection and [hopefully] publication.
+The first book in the series, A BANSHEE’S SCREAM, is currently on the glorious[ly painful] journey of submission, rejection and [hopefully] publication.
 Here’s to the wild ride that is writing.